demispatti/bonaire/src/readme.md

 = Are there any known limitations? =

-- There is no support for attachments (yet)
+- Handling attachmants is not supported

 = Can you help me? =

 Yes.
-I have a look at the plugin's support page two or three times a month and I provide some basic support there.
+I have a look at the plugin's support page once or twice a month and I provide some basic support there.

 = Are there any known issues? =